-Youngstown State alumna and Youngstown native Courtney Davidson completed her first season as an assistant women's basketball coach at YSU in 2017-18.
+Youngstown State alumna and Youngstown native Courtney Davidson completed her second season as an assistant women's basketball coach at YSU in 2018-19.

 A WBCA Thirty Under 30 winner, Davidson returned home after spending the previous two seasons as an assistant coach at Radford University.
 She’s actually in her second coaching stint at her alma mater, having served as YSU’s Director of Operations in Barnes’ first season as a Penguin in 2013-14.

 In her current role, Davidson is in charge of the development of the Penguins' point guards, while assisting in opponent scouting, recruiting and practice planning.